General Landscape Uses:

 Moderate to slow.

-Miami-Dade County north along the east coast to Volusia County; West Indies, southern Mexico (Yucatan), Central America, South America and the Old World.
+Miami-Dade County north along the east coast to Brevard County (Satellite Beach); West Indies, southern Mexico (Yucatan), Central America, South America and the Old World.

 Map of select IRC data from peninsular Florida.

 Map of ZIP codes with habitat recommendations from the Monroe County Keys north to Martin and Charlotte counties.

 Moist, well-drained sandy soils, without humus.